dyingroomdev/splguard/README.md

 docker-compose up --build
 ```

-This starts the bot, FastAPI health endpoint, and Redis service.
+This starts the bot and FastAPI health endpoint.
 PostgreSQL is expected to be available already on the external `pg-network` (e.g. your existing `some-postgres` container).
 Update your `.env` `DATABASE_URL` to point at that host, such as `postgresql+asyncpg://user:pass@some-postgres:5432/splguard`.
-Redis binds to host port 56379, and the health API stays on 8101.
+Likewise, point `REDIS_URL` at your existing Redis instance on the same network (for example `redis://big-bear-redis:6379/0`).
-Make sure the external Docker network `pg-network` exists (create it once with `docker network create pg-network`) and that your existing Postgres container is attached to it.
+Make sure the external Docker network `pg-network` exists (create it once with `docker network create pg-network`) and that your existing Postgres and Redis containers are attached to it.

 ## Database & migrations